Palm has a handful of options to make it a kid-friendly device that parents can trust.

 - Google Family Link allows you to control which apps and features are available to your child.

-  - Bark monitors, detects, and alerts you when there is any suspicious text messages, emails, and social activity.
+- Bark monitors, detects, and alerts you when there are any suspicious text messages, emails, and social activity.

 See below to learn how to set them up!

 Through the Google Family Link app, parents are able to supervise and set limits on their child's phone usage.
 See below for a walkthrough of setting up a Google account for a child and learn what a parent can do to manage their child's usage.